2. Submitting household income information

 Some types of student finance can be based on your household income information.

-Eligible students are able to receive a basic rate of student finance without providing any household income information.
-However, if you choose to provide this information you could borrow more and, in some instances, receive additional grants.
+Eligible students are able to get a basic rate of student finance without providing any household income information.
+However, if you choose to give this information you could borrow more and, in some instances, get additional grants.

 When we'll ask for this

-Step 1 - As part of your application you'll tell us what finances you'd like to apply for.
-If that finance has the option of being based on your household income information you'll be asked if you would like to give this information.
+Step 1 - As part of your application you'll tell us what funding you'd like to apply for.
+If the funding you've applied for has the option of being based on your household income information you'll be asked if you would like to give this information.

 Step 2 - If you do, we'll ask for more details about your current living arrangements.
 Based on this information we'll ask for income information from you, your parents or your partner.

-Step 3 - You'll be asked to provide contact information for your parents or partner.
+Step 3 - You may be asked to provide contact information for your parents or partner.
 We'll contact them directly with instructions to submit their income information.

 What you’ll need